couchbase/n1fty/flex/NOTES.md

 - dynamic indexing of nested sub-docs.

-- handling prepared statements, as long as type info is determinable (e.g., ISSTRING(a), ISNUMBER(a)).
+- prepared statements, as long as type info is determinable (e.g., there's usage of ISSTRING(a) and/or ISNUMBER(a) in the query).

-  - named parameters are supported.
+- prepared statements having named parameters are supported.

-  - positional parameters are supported.
+- prepared statements having positional parameters are supported.

 - type learnings via "LoVal < a AND a < HiVal" pattern,
-  - where LoVal & HiVal are both numbers. or LoVal & HiVal are both strings.
+  - where LoVal & HiVal are both numbers, or LoVal & HiVal are both strings.
   - comparisons can be < or <=.